 - vi.
 The requirements for each Contractor to provide adequate access to covered services, including the network adequacy standards established in 42 CFR §438.68. - vii.
 The Contractor's entities responsible for coordination of beneficiary care. - viii.
-To the extent available, quality and performance indicators for the Contractor, including beneficiary satisfaction. - viii.
+To the extent available, quality and performance indicators for the Contractor, including beneficiary satisfaction. - ix.
 Information for all beneficiaries of the Contractor. - a.
-The Contractor shall make a good faith effort to give written notice of termination of a subcontracted provider, within 15 calendar days after receipt or issuance of the termination notice, to each beneficiary who received their primary care from, or was seen on a regular basis by, the terminated provider. - ix.
+The Contractor shall make a good faith effort to give written notice of termination of a subcontracted provider, within 15 calendar days after receipt or issuance of the termination notice, to each beneficiary who received their primary care from, or was seen on a regular basis by, the terminated provider. - x.
 Beneficiary handbook. - a.
-The Contractor shall utilize, and require its subcontracted providers to utilize, the state developed model beneficiary handbook. - b.
-The Contractor shall provide each beneficiary a beneficiary handbook, within a reasonable time after receiving notice of the beneficiary's enrollment, which serves as the summary of benefits and coverage described in 45 CFR § 147.200(a). - c.
-The content of the beneficiary handbook shall include information that enables the beneficiary to understand how to effectively use the managed care program.
-This information shall include at a minimum: - i.
-Benefits provided by the Contractor, including Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefits. - ii.
-How and where to access any benefits, including EPSDT benefits, provided by the state and how transportation is provided.
+The Contractor shall provide beneficiaries with a copy of the handbook and provider directory when the beneficiary first accesses services and thereafter upon request (BHIN 22-060). - b.
+The Contractor shall ensure that the handbook includes the current toll- free telephone number(s) that provides information in threshold languages and is available twenty-four hours a day, seven days a week (BHIN 22-060). - c.
+The beneficiary handbook shall include information that enables the beneficiary to understand how to effectively use the managed care program.
+This information shall include, at a minimum: - i.
+Benefits provided by the Contractor.
+(42 C.F.R. § 438.10(g)(2)(i)).